haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 In order to follow this tutorial you will need to work on a Linux or MacOSX system.
 We will also make use of [**PyMOL**][link-pymol]{:target="_blank"} (freely available for most operating systems) in order to visualize the input and output data.
-We will provide you links to download the various required software and data.

 We assume that you have a working installation of HADDOCK3 on your system.
 If not, provided you have a working Python version (3.9 to 3.13), you can install it through